AI Summary

 runwayml.com/pricing). - By 2026-05-31 — A separate developer API is live with pure usage-based credit billing and five spend-gated usage tiers (concurrency 1→20, monthly spend cap $100→$100,000), upgrading automatically on cumulative spend (source: captured

-Community signal consistently flags the gap between the “Unlimited” label and its mechanics.
-Per Runway’s own help docs, Unlimited generations run only in Explore mode at a relaxed rate — a lower-priority queue — while the 2,250-credit allowance still governs full-speed, full-quality output.
-Third-party reviews and Trustpilot complaints report account suspensions for heavy use of the $95 plan (Runway citing scripts or account-sharing in disputed cases) and note that credits “disappear quickly.”
-None of this reached a strict trust-event threshold (no HN story above 50 points or Reddit thread above 2,000 upvotes was found for Runway ML pricing specifically), so it is recorded here as recurring community signal rather than a single discrete incident.
+For most of Runway’s recent history the top tier was sold as “Unlimited,” and community signal consistently flagged the gap between that label and its mechanics: per Runway’s own help docs, unmetered generation ran only in Explore mode at a relaxed rate — a lower-priority queue — while a 2,250-credit allowance still governed full-speed, full-quality output.
+Third-party reviews and Trustpilot complaints reported account suspensions for heavy use of the $95 plan (Runway citing scripts or account-sharing in disputed cases) and noted that credits “disappear quickly.”
+None of this reached a strict trust-event threshold (no HN story above 50 points or Reddit thread above 2,000 upvotes was found for Runway ML pricing specifically), so it sat as recurring community signal rather than a single discrete incident.

 What’s unique : Runway’s distinctive pricing mechanics